Potential investors and employers can easily find negative BrokerCheck, IAPD, IARD, and CRD disclosures — disclosures can cost money and even careers.

 Transition is not necessarily the best response.
 With ever-changing B/D acquisitions, regulatory road blocks, and changing product lines, financial advisors sometimes feel the only choice is to transition to a new firm in order to satisfy the investment needs of their clients.

 Neither the former employer who filed the U5 termination disclosure nor your current employer may unilaterally clear your BrokerCheck and IAPD records.
-Full removal of an U5 termination must be granted by a FINRA arbitration panel.
+Full expungement of an U5 termination must be granted by a FINRA arbitration panel.

 Few disclosures may negatively affect a financial professional more than a disclosure denoting federal tax liens.
 Although these may often be caused by medical or family situations that are beyond the control of the financial advisor, investors will simply be unforgiving when it comes to massive tax debts.